jol-knu/Devasc_Skills_JB/README.md

 Task name => Github

-Task preparation => create Github account.
+Task preparation => install Git on your VM.
+Create Github account.
 Task implementation => General Github setup steps.
 Task troubleshooting => more practise with fingers.
 If Error "fatal: Could not read from remote. repository", then need command "git remote add origin url/to/new/repo". git remote -v type to see if there is any remote named 'origin' listed.
 Task verification => https://github.com/jol-knu/Devasc_Skills_JB.